Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications

 \subsection{GNN-DDQN Framework and Training-Testing Process}

-As illustrated in Fig. \ref{fig3}, the operation of the GNN-DDQN model can be divided into three steps: constructing the graph, extracting low-dimensional features about global information, and making decisions based on the Q-values predicted by the Q-network.
-Note that the training process of the GraphSAGE model can be followed that introduced previously, we will now focus on the training of the DDQN model and the testing of the GNN-DDQN model here.
+Fig. \ref{fig3} provides a detailed illustration of the algorithm's structure and operational steps.
+The operation of the GNN-DDQN model can be divided into three steps: constructing the graph, extracting low-dimensional features about global information, and making decisions based on the Q-values predicted by the Q-network.
+Note that the training process of the GraphSAGE model can be referenced from the previously introduced content.
+Here, we will focus on the training of the DDQN model and the testing of the GNN-DDQN model.

 In reinforcement learning, all data required by the agents are generated through interactions between the agents and the environment.
 We use the tuple $(s_t, a_t, r_t, s_{t+1})$ as a single training sample and store it in a replay buffer, from which samples are periodically drawn to update the DDQN network.
 The environment simulator comprises VUEs, CUEs, and their channel models.
 Vehicles in the environment are randomly placed at the intersection model according to a uniform distribution.
 Based on the distance relationships between vehicles, V2V and V2I communication links are established.
 The agent selects the channel and transmission power based on the CSI in the environment.
 The environment then updates the fading information and interference information accordingly, resulting in a new state $s_{t+1}$.
 Concurrently, the agent receives a reward $r_t$ based on the quality of the action taken.
 During the training phase, we adopt an $\epsilon$-greedy policy to balance exploration and exploitation.
 In the testing phase, actions are selected based on the predicted Q-values, specifically choosing the action with the highest Q-value.